Meet the caring and compassionate team that will go the extra mile for you and your beloved pet

 I began working at Stanhope Park in 2009 as a Saturday receptionist, following on from a school work placement.
-I am currently in my final year at Harper Adams University, studying for a BSc (Hons) degree in Veterinary Nursing and Practice Management.
+I graduated from Harper Adams University in 2017, with a degree in Veterinary Nursing and Practice Management.
 I love the variety that this job brings, no two days are the same!
 I am interested in medical nursing and complimentary therapies and would like to learn more about these in the future.

-At home I have two Rough Collies, a Sheltie, five cats and two silkie chickens, which all keep me very busy!
+At home I have two Rough Collies, five cats and two silkie chickens, which all keep me very busy!

 Lindsay Murray – RVN

 I joined Stanhope Park Vets in 2012 on a Veterinary Care Assistant course.
 I then went on to do my Veterinary Nurse training, to hopefully soon be qualified as a Registered Veterinary Nurse.
 I have always wanted to work with animals and couldn’t see myself doing anything else as it’s such a rewarding career.
 There’s nothing more rewarding than helping an animal in need.